Table of Contents

 - You’ve moved the electrical subpanels.

 Replacement of an Outside Electrical Meter Box Labor Cost

 Working with a professional electrician is crucial to replace your outdoor electrical meter box.
 Electricians charge between $50 and $100 per hour, depending on the task’s difficulty.

-You can wind up with a job that costs as much as $2,000 in labor if you need to relocate your meter box or need associated electrical work.
+You can wind up with a job that costs as much as $2,000 in labour if you need to relocate your meter box or need associated electrical work.
 For instance, installing new conduits, breakers, or subpanels may take up to eight hours.
-Overall, labor expenditures will make up a significant amount of the cost of replacing an electrical meter box, especially given the skill level needed for the work.
+Overall, labour expenditures will make up a significant amount of the cost of replacing an electrical meter box, especially given the skill level needed for the work.

 Costs Affecting the Replacement of Outside Electrical Meters

-The electrical system in your particular property and regional rules might affect costs and labor.
+The electrical system in your particular property and regional rules might affect costs and labour.
 The following things may cause you to wind up at the lower or higher end of the pricing range.

 The price of the meter box ranges from $50 to $250.
 About $100 more may also be required for additional fasteners, wiring, and fitters.
 For houses with greater amperage, material costs might go as high as $600.

 There are several situations when having greater amperage available to a house might be advantageous.
-You could want extra amps to keep the lights on if you install a high-energy device, need to charge your electric car or add an addition to your house.
+You could want extra amps to keep the lights on if you install a high-energy device, need to charge your electric car, or add an addition to your house.
 An appropriate and separate meter box is often required for higher amperage.
 For the meter box alone, the following costs might be anticipated:

 - Meter Box for 100-Amps: $60 to $250